 We spent one month slowly hopping between Thai islands in the Andaman Sea.
 We sought out remote destinations with less development so that we could get off the beaten path as much as possible.
 We wanted to avoid any and all places that were loud, polluted and crowded.
 We visited Koh Phra Thong, Koh Jum, Koh Mook, and Koh Lipe, with transit stops in Phuket and Krabi.
 We stayed four nights in each location, though three nights would have been sufficient in Koh Phra Thong and Koh Jum.
-If you’re looking for a relaxing, offbeat island hopping adventure in Thailand, read on.
+If you’re looking for a relaxing, quiet, and offbeat island hopping adventure in Thailand, read on.
 Party people, this isn’t for you.
-If you’re interested in learning more about Thailand, read our Thailand Travel Guide.